What is Material Handling Equipment?

 3. Industrial Trucks

-The term industrial truck covers an extensive range of equipment, from small, manually operated tools to large, motorised vehicles.
+The term industrial truck covers an extensive range of equipment, from small, manually operated tools to large, motorized vehicles.

 Some of the main types of industrial trucks are: